GlueLanguage/Glue/SPECS.md

 ## 5. Visibility modifiers
 Everything is private by default, where applicable.
-To make something public, simply specify `public` as the visibility modifier.
+To make something public, simply specify `pub` as the visibility modifier.
+TODO: More visibility modifiers to aid with the import system.

 ## 6. Functions
 Function declaration: